4 Super Critical Focus Areas for Marketers Today

-The “martech revolution” has begun ushering in a digitally-powered age where borrowers are increasingly self-directing their own unique journeys to find the right mortgage company.
-Companies are doing the same as they seek to align with the right product and service providers to package themselves into an amazing overall experience.
+The “martech revolution” has ushered in a digitally-powered age where borrowers are increasingly self-directing their own unique journeys to find the right mortgage company.
+Company execs are doing the same as they seek to align with the right product and service providers to package themselves into an amazing overall experience.

 This self-directing of the buyer journey is a given outcome of The Information Age.
 Prospective buyers and users of products and services are much less influenced by your latest marketing campaign.
 In fact, studies show they barely believe them.

-The buyers’ journey is no longer directed by you, rather, it is self-directed as the journey now includes a complex mixture of online research (blogs, social media, etc.), peer reviews, website views, and comparisons.
+The buyers’ journey is no longer directed by you, rather, it is self-directed as the journey now includes a complex mixture of online research (blogs, social media, etc.), peer reviews, website views, and comparisons, frequently starting on mobile.
 At the end of the journey, the prospective buyer has developed a sense of trust in one or more companies and then makes a decision.

-Here are 4 absolutely critical focus areas for marketers in the mortgage industry:
+Here are 4 critical focus areas for marketers in the mortgage industry:

-Here’s a simple way of understanding UX and CX: When someone conducts a search for a mortgage company within their neighborhood, finds a company they like, goes onto the website and are then able to easily navigate to the information they want and even submit a short application without any hitches, that person just had a great “user experience.”
+Here’s a simple way of understanding UX and CX: When someone conducts a search for a mortgage company, finds one they like, goes onto the website and are then able to easily navigate to the information they want without any hitches and even submit a short application, that person just had a great “user experience.”
 How do you know?
 Because by virtue of filling out the application, they’ve converted to “customer” status, assuming you can keep them by offering a great customer experience.

-- Focus on data and technology: Laura McLellan, Research VP at Gartner, said that by 2017 the CMO will spend more money on IT than the CIO.
-The reason?
-Technology allows marketers to gather vast amounts of data by “listening” to the voice of the customer on multiple social media channels and then turn that data into actionable intelligence and audience segmentation.
+- Focus on data and technology: Technology allows marketers to gather vast amounts of data by “listening” to the voice of the customer on multiple social media channels.
+Then they turn that data into actionable intelligence and audience segmentation.
 This segmentation enables marketers to send very precise messages to help the prospect through their journey.

-As you go forward, if you’re marketing to those already in search of a lender or a company in search of a new technology platform, etc. then you’re too late.
-By the time the search begins, you need to be top of mind.
-Therefore, the ability to determine future need with predictive data factors will allow you to be in the right place at the right time with the right message before a search even begins.
+As you go forward, if you’re marketing to those already in search of a lender, or a company in search of a product or service you offer, then you’re too late.
+By the time your prospects’ search begins, you need to be top of mind.
+Therefore, the ability to determine a future need with predictive data factors will allow you to be in the right place at the right time with the right message before a search even begins.

 - Think like a CEO: Today’s CMO (Chief Marketing Officer) plays a much larger role than ever before in the enterprise.
 They play a role in the business strategy, how the company will achieve its goals, sustain a competitive advantage and ultimately win in the marketplace.
 The CMO of today also understands that all aspects of the company – systems, technology, the people, the culture – must all work together in concert and is therefore involved in all of these areas.

-Since the CMO is much more accountable to the bottom line than ever before, they need to be sure that when a prospect finds their way to the virtual “front door” of the company that everything enterprise-wide runs like a finely tuned engine, with no hitches or off-brand experiences.
+Since the CMO is much more accountable to the bottom line than ever before, they need to be sure that when a prospect finds their way to the virtual “front door,” that everything runs like a finely tuned engine.
+There can’t be any hitches or off-brand experiences.

-- Focus on influence rather than persuasion: Successful marketers engage in social listening so that they can understand the path customers take and be there throughout the journey with brand stories and information – not just product marketing.
+- Focus on influence rather than persuasion: Successful marketers engage in social listening so that they can understand the path customers take and be there throughout the journey with great, informative content and their brand stories – not just product marketing.
 Product marketing is commonplace.
 No matter what you’re looking for, there are many companies offering the same or similar products and services and consumers are armed to the teeth with that type of information.
-They are looking for a very rare commodity – a brand that has a compelling story that will connect with and influence them in a positive way.
+They are looking for a very rare commodity – a brand that has a compelling story that will connect with and influence them in a positive way with helpful information.

 Therefore, not all elements of a marketing strategy can be preset any longer in a static fashion.
-They need to become consumer-centric and set into motion by search history, behaviors and demographics and then speak to the consumer in a very targeted way to help them as they move down the path.
+They need to become consumer-centric and be set into motion by search history, behaviors and demographics.
+They need to speak to the consumer in a very targeted way to help them as they move down the path.